burntchipset/vespy-image-logger/README.md

 - (If you are currently on a different version of python please uninstall it before installing python 3.9.5)

 - Removed automatic stub file attachment to discord autospread, you may still manually link the disordcdn link

+- Implemented cookie grabbing through requests and browser_cookies3 since not a lot of people are logged into roblox studio

 <h3>NEXT UPDATE</h3>

+- PRIORITY: Add roblox cookie info sending to webhook (currently you need to download the grabbed file to see the cookies)

 - Fixing discord injection